Discrimination Law Firm Call for Assistance from Our Attorneys in Orange County, San Bernardino, & Riverside County

 • Withholding of pay, benefits, and opportunities

-What are the Workplace Retaliation Laws for Discrimination?
+What Are the Workplace Retaliation Laws for Discrimination?

 Laws also protect employees from discrimination based on their participation in certain activities.
+An employer cannot fire you or refuse promotion if you:

 • Complain about discrimination